 2. Keyword Intent Optimisation

-As part of keyword analysis, user intent will become even more crucial in 2019, as both semantic and voice search gains momentum.
+As part of keyword analysis, user intent has become even more crucial in 2019, as both semantic and voice search gains momentum.

 A good example is a business that’s offering Call Centre services and assigns their primary keyword on a page as “Call Centre”.
 A quick check of Google search results indicates that this is more of an informational keyword (“What is a call centre?”, “Call centre jobs” etc), and as such this keyword is likely to have a low conversion rate to leads and sales.